CanarysAutomations/git-blame-hover/README.md

 3. Search for "Git Blame Hover"
 4. Click Install

+*Note: This extension is published by Canarys Automations.
+Available on VS Code Marketplace.*

 ### **Usage**
 1. **Open any file** in a git repository
 2. **Hover over any line** of code